|Index Page||(this page is no longer being

 Saving to CD or DVD As VCR tape is on its way out you may wish to save your video to DVD.
 Apart from the fact that the equipment will be around for a little longer it is cheaper to send a DVD to someone by post (than the old VCR tape) bearing in mind the additional cost these days of sending anything a smidgen over 5mm thick.

-The easiest way is to have a combined VCR and DVD recorder.
-Over £200 still but probably getting cheaper.
+The easiest way is to have a combined VCR and DVD recorder. if you can find one.
+They are over £200.
 But it does mean that in the one machine you can play old VCR tapes, CDs of various kinds (including ones with JPG photos on) and record and play DVDs. with one of these machines.
 Although there are a lot of confusing buttons to play with it is possible to record from VCR to DVD or DVD to VCR.

 If you are attempting to record a video which you took on an earlier